Lake Samsonvale Monitoring Program

 Sources of Data

-Catch Cards – completed by all Vehicle Permit Scheme (VPS) holders as part of the login/logout process on each outing.
+Catch Cards – completed by all Vessel Permit Scheme (VPS) permit holders as part of the login/logout process on each outing.
 These provide information on total catch by species, angler effort, visit frequency and other relevant information

 Record sheets with lengths & weights – completed by a small group of PRFMA members and permit holders who measure and weigh their catch throughout the year.
 These records provide valuable information on the health of the fishery, including catch by size groups, average lengths and weights.
 This information is supplemented by focussed Survey Events conducted periodically.